 - Dock construction, alteration and maintenance: All docks at Fishhawk Lake are required to meet the ODFW Residential Dock Guidelines (See Here) if you plan to install, repair or replace a dock.
 Additionally, the dock construction or installation can only occur during a limited time window (see here).
 Lastly, applications for work in the lake are required at Department of State Lands, Army Corps of Engineers and your county of residence.
 Dan Cary is the Aquatic Resource Coordinator for Columbia and Clatsop Counties, so he will advise on, review, and issue removal/fill permits and can be reached via email.

-- Link to outline of dock submittal and approval processes
+- Outline of dock submittal and approval processes (pdf)

 Approvals of submitted ARC applications will be sent via email, (or hand delivered) usually within a week of the ARC meeting.